Tekali7/Fitness-Guide/README.md

 # Purpose of this project

 The Fitness Guide is a command-line interface program, with two main features from which the user can choose from.
 A strength reference for 3 different exercises, or a BMI Calculator.
-After the user inputs the relevant information like gender, weight and height, the app displays/ calculates the requested information.
+After the user inputs the relevant information like gender, weight and height, the app displays/calculates the requested information.
 The user can then choose to continue using the selected feature, change to the other feature or to exit the app.

 # Table of contents: